 Seine River Christmas cruises

-I can tell you that nothing compares to seeing Paris from the Seine at Christmas!
-My first holiday cruise was actually a surprise for a friends hen party – and it was magical.
 Though I’ve learned to book evening cruises for the best light (and to avoid my tendency to overexpose photos during the day!), each time slot offers something special.
 The best part?
 You can enjoy the views without my signature talent of getting lost in Paris streets!

-Cruise Type | Duration | Price Range | Includes | Special Features |
+| Cruise Type | Duration | Price Range | Includes | Special Features |

-Lunch & Lights (Bateaux Parisiens) | 2 hours | €69 – €89 | – 3-course lunch- Glass of wine- Audio guide | – Less crowded- Great for photos- Kids menu available |
+| Lunch & Lights (Bateaux Parisiens) | 2 hours | €69 – €89 | – 3-course lunch- Glass of wine- Audio guide | – Less crowded- Great for photos- Kids menu available |

-Family Christmas Cruise | 1.5 hours | €130 | -gastronomique 3 course menu with festive lights | – festive spirit |
+| Family Christmas Cruise | 1.5 hours | €120 | -gastronomique 3 course menu with festive lights | – festive spirit, special cruise for Christmas and New Year’s Eve |

 Best Times to Book: